This post may contain affiliate links. Please read my disclosure policy.

 You can refrigerate the pie once cooled and still have a tasty treat, and be guaranteed to not lose all the filling in a soupy mess.
 Pies are made to be a bit messy – so if you don’t care about perfect slices, serve it in bowls with a spoon and a big scoop of ice cream.
 The taste will still be fantastic no matter how it looks.

-With our without ice cream?
-I’m an a la mode kinda girl myself 🙂
+Will you enjoy your nectarine pie with our without ice cream?
+I’m an a la mode kinda girl myself ๐

 Thanks for PINNING!